Moving to Nice?

 Bâtiment B - 5e étage

 If the language skills of a CAI immigrant are considered insufficient, compulsory language lessons are offered for two months by the Office Français de l’Immigration et de l’Intégration (Office of Immigration and Integration).
-Failure to comply with these CAI rules can result in the revocation of your residence permit for moving to Nice.
+Failure to comply with these CIR rules can result in the revocation of your residence permit.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.